Skip to main content

 caution

-Both the agent and the server must both support the same compression type for compression to succeed.
+Both the agent and server must support the same compression type for compression to succeed.

-• Required: Indicates the job fails if encryption does not occur.
+• Required: Job fails if encryption does not occur

 caution

-Both the agent and the server must both support the same encryption type for the encryption to succeed.
+Both the agent and server must support the same encryption type for encryption to succeed.

-• None: Indicates that TLS Security should not be used by the SMAFT Agent when connecting to the SMAFT Server.
+• None: TLS Security is not used by the SMAFT Agent

-• Required: Indicates that the SMAFT Agent must use TLS Security; otherwise, the job will be failed.
+• Required: SMAFT Agent must use TLS Security; otherwise the job fails

-• Preferred (Default): Indicates that the OpCon job request assembly routine uses the SMAFT Server Port numbers and the SMAFT Server/Agent TLS Capability flags to decide what value to send in the TLS Security Mode field.
+• Preferred (Default): The OpCon job request assembly routine uses SMAFT Server Port numbers and TLS Capability flags to determine the TLS Security Mode value

 In the Failure Criteria frame: